-By Margaret Palmer, SESYNC June 10, 2022
+By Margaret Palmer, SESYNC | June 10, 2022

 Since the earliest days of ecology, scholars have recognized that space matters.
 But it was not until 1997 that the phrase spatial ecology was first coined (Tilman and Kareiva, 1997).
-The distribution of ecological elements and processes across landscapes, in water bodies, and ocean floors influences the
+The distribution of ecological elements and processes across landscapes, in water bodies, and on ocean floors influences the distribution of species, their interactions, and their access to resources.
+We know from years of ecological research that the amount of habitat and its diversity (habitat heterogeneity) are important ecologically (Figure 1)-not only to biodiversity, but also to abundances, material flows, and the energy passed through food webs.

 Figure 1.
 Illustration of the well-known relationship between area and species diversity.
-The increase in the number of species is often attributed, at least in part, to the fact that larger spatial scales are simply more likely to have different habitats (# patch types) and thus more niches for different types of organisms. distribution of species, their interactions and access to resources.
-We know from years of ecological research that the amount of habitat and its diversity (habitat heterogeneity) are important ecologically (Figure 1)-not only to biodiversity, but also to abundances, material flows, and the energy passed through food webs.
+The increase in the number of species is often attributed, at least in part, to the fact that larger spatial scales are simply more likely to have different habitats (# patch types) and thus more niches for different types of organisms.

-Additionally, Tilman, Kareiva, and others have shown, that it is not just the amount or type of tree cover or seagrass habitatthat matters; it is how the pieces of nature are clustered.
+Additionally, Tilman, Kareiva, and others have shown, that it is not just the amount or type of tree cover or seagrass habitat that matters; it is how the pieces of nature are clustered.
 Their arrangement can be highly fragmented into similar patches or a combination of different types of patches ("mosaics").
 The distance between them may vary.
 Patches, such as pieces of land with different plant species, parcels of soil with different physical and chemical characteristics, and riffles vs. ponds within a stream may be contiguous (touching), could be randomly spaced, or may even be over-dispersed on the land or water scape.
 These different patterns in spatial distributions influence what thrives where, foraging patterns of animals, the flow of propagules or water, and, of course, where humans have planted crops.
 The field of spatial ecology is closely related to many other branches or conceptual frameworks in ecology, including landscape ecology, island biogeography, meta-ecology, and movement ecology.